Russell Wilson denies report he wanted Seahawks to fire Pete Carroll, John Schneider

-Did Russell Wilson want the Seahawks to fire coach Pete Carroll and general manager John Schneider last February, and replaced them with Sean Payton?
+Did Russell Wilson want the Seahawks to fire coach Pete Carroll and general manager John Schneider last February, and replace them with Sean Payton?

 That’s the allegation in a blockbuster report from The Athletic on Friday morning detailing what went wrong in Wilson’s first season with the Denver Broncos.